ligeiamag/ligeiamag.github.io/_fall-2020/measures-to-keep-water-out-goats-on-the-freeway-geri-gale.md

 satiated and full, while the man lies awake in his tent hungering for more.

-On Friday we went to Swedish Hospital and saw Lynda Sisley on the 12th floor---the same floor where I had seen Randy Hale.
+On Friday we went to Swedish Hospital and saw Lynda on the 12th floor---the same floor where I had seen Randy Hale.
 We called it the Penthouse.
 Lynda was sound asleep rolled in a ball---her head bald from three rounds of chemo.
 She will be there for a month, and then they will